heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 The x-axis is the unit price, the y-axis is cumulative order depth.
 Bids (buyers) on the left, asks (sellers) on the right.

 However, this exchange simulator project does not use orderbook to match the orders.
-Because the exchage simulator aims to use the price information in the real world, not the orderbook in a small simulator which lacks of volume.
+Because the exchange simulator aims to use the price information in the real world, not the orderbook in a small simulator which lacks of volume.

 Therefore, I need to get the price information from the external exchanges in the real world, and use that information to decide if the orders are filled or not.
 I used Web Socket to get the price information.